Intro to Secrets Management using Vault

 GRANT ALL PRIVILEGES ON demo_db.* TO ''@'%'

-The my-mysql-database database configuration and cars-db-role should look like:
+database configuration and cars-db-role

 It is a good idea to test the configuration for the second role is correct.
 As the root user in Vault, retrieve the credentials with: